arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/amount-of-practice-and-its-effects/effects-of-variations-in-the-number-of-practice-opportunities.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Effects of variations in the number of practice opportunities "
+title: 'Effects of variations in the number of practice opportunities '
-nav_order: Effectsofvariationsinthenumberofpracticeopportunities
-has_children: false
 ---
 # Effects of variations in the number of practice opportunities